Small Business Expenses that Add Up

 Lack of Direction for Employees

 Non-productive employees can be a massive drain on company resources.
 However, this lack of productivity is not necessarily an employee problem: it could very well be a management issue.
 If employees do not know what they need to accomplish at a given time, they will end up doing nothing while still getting paid.
-Providing clear task lists for every employee, will make sure that the only reason for an employee to not know what to do next is because all available work is completed.
+Providing clear task lists for every employee will make sure that the only reason for an employee to not know what to do next is because all available work is completed.

 These little costs can add up, but fortunately, there is a solution.
-With the right project management software you can keep track of what all of your employees are working on and how much time they spend on those projects.
+With the right online project management software, you can keep track of what all of your employees are working on and how much time they spend on those projects.
 Furthermore, you can even book meeting rooms and equipment (like company vehicles) in advance, allowing others to schedule meetings around when these tools are available.
 Start getting your business expenses on track today.